mpdf/mpdf.github.io/reference/mpdf-functions/setdoctemplate.md

 <span class="parameter">file</span>

-This parameter specifies the source PDF file used as the template document.&nbsp; <span class="parameter">file</span> should be a relative path to a local file.
+This parameter specifies the source PDF file used as the template document.  <span class="parameter">file</span> should be a relative path to a local file.

 <span class="smallblock">DEFAULT</span>: <span class="smallblock">BLANK</span>